Battle of Lake George: Secondary Action: The "Bloody Pond"

-Meanwhile, Colonel Joseph Blanchard, commander of Fort Edward, saw the smoke from the battle in the distance and sent out Nathaniel Folsom's 80-strong company of the New Hampshire Provincial Regiment and 40 New York Provincials under Captain McGinnis to investigate.
+Meanwhile, Colonel Joseph Blanchard, commander of Fort Edward, saw the smoke from The Battle of Lake George, dispatched 80 soldiers of the New Hampshire Provincial Regiment under Nathaniel Folsom, and 40 New York Provincials under Captain McGinnis to reconnoitre.

+Between 4 and 5 pm, they came across the scene of the ambush that had taken place earlier in the day, and found French Canadians and Indigenous warriors scalping and looting the dead British.
+The following account details the incident:

-Hearing the report of guns in the direction of the Lake, they pressed forward, and when within about two miles of it, fell in with the baggage of the French army protected by a guard, which they immediately attacked and dispersed.
+"Hearing the report of guns in the direction of the Lake, they pressed forward, and when within about two miles of it, fell in with the baggage of the French army protected by a guard, which they immediately attacked and dispersed.
 About four o'clock in the afternoon, some 300 of the French army appeared in sight.
 They had rallied, and retreating in tolerable order.
 Capt.
 Folsom posted his men among the trees, and as the enemy approached, they poured in upon them a well directed and galling fire.
 He continued the attack in this manner till prevented by darkness, killing many of the enemy, taking some of them prisoners, and finally driving them from the field.
 He then collected his own wounded, and securing them with many of the enemy's packs, he brought his prisoners and booty safe into camp.
 The next day the rest of the baggage was brought in, thus securing the entire baggage and ammunition of the French army.
 In this brilliant affair, Folsom lost only six men, but McGinnis was mortally wounded, and died soon after.
-The loss of the French was very considerable.
+The loss of the French was very considerable."

+McGinnis was returned to Fort Edward, but died of his wounds two days later.
 The bodies of the French troops who were killed in this engagement (actually Canada-born French colonials and their Native American allies, not French regulars) were thrown into the pool "which bears to this day the name of Bloody Pond".